 Under immediate supervision of the company officer, performs responsibilities in both emergency and non-emergency situations such as: fire protection, public education programs, emergency medical services, rescue, and hazardous material response.

-Respond to emergencies such as Fire calls, Medical calls, Haz-mat calls or Rescue calls.
-Perform firefighting duties on fires, such as combating and extinguishing fires, rescue, ventilation, salvage and overhaul procedures.
-Provide basic life support procedures while responding on medical calls such as CPR, defibrillation, airway advancement, etc., to render aid.
-Conduct rescue operations involving, but not limited to vehicles, high/low angle, confined space, water, structural collapse and trench.
-Participate in daily, weekly, monthly and annual training.
-Perform daily, weekly, monthly station, equipment and apparatus maintenance.
+Provide basic life support procedures while responding on medical calls such as CPR, defibrillation, airway advancement, etc. Conduct rescue operations involving, but not limited to vehicles, high/low angle, confined space, water, structural collapse, and trench.

 Firefighter Trainee Salary